Become a Zoollower, now with 3x2 for the first members. Find out here!

 What are its habits?

-Their diet is omnivorous; raccoons eat crustaceans, crabs, arthropods, frogs, fish, nuts, seeds and berries.
+Their diet is omnivorous, raccoons eat crustaceans, crabs, arthropods, frogs, fish, nuts, seeds and berries.
 However, given its omnivorous and scavenging nature, the raccoon's diet includes all types of food.

 Conservation